 Who We Are

-The Parma City Schools child care programs are tuition-based programs sponsored by the Parma Board of Education.
+The Parma City Schools' extended day child care programs are tuition-based programs sponsored by the Parma Board of Education.
 The programs are designed to provide before and after school childcare for children enrolled in kindergarten through seventh grade in the Parma City Schools.
 Each of our sites follows the policies and procedures outlined throughout this website.
 However, each site may operate differently due to requirements unique to the building in which they are housed.

 Our program is not simply a longer school day.
 It is different in structure and content, but we offer a well-balanced curriculum that provides many opportunities for play and social development while also encouraging learning, personal discipline, recreational skills, and health and safety skills.